boldflight/BibleConverter/test_EPUB/output/josh.md

 [6] (Now she had taken them up to the roof and had hidden them in the stalks of flax she had spread out on the roof.)
 [7] Meanwhile, the king’s men tried to find them on the road to the Jordan River near the fords.
 The city gate was shut as soon as they set out in pursuit of them.
 [8] Now before the spies went to sleep, Rahab went up to the roof.
-[9] She said to the men, “I know the Lord is handing this land over to you.
+[9] She said to the men, “I know the **Lord** is handing this land over to you.
 We are absolutely terrified of you, and all who live in the land are cringing before you.
-[10] For we heard how the Lord dried up the water of the Red Sea before you when you left Egypt and how you annihilated the two Amorite kings, Sihon and Og, on the other side of the Jordan.
+[10] For we heard how the **Lord** dried up the water of the Red Sea before you when you left Egypt and how you annihilated the two Amorite kings, Sihon and Og, on the other side of the Jordan.
 [11] When we heard the news we lost our courage and no one could even breathe for fear of you.
-For the Lord your God is God in heaven above and on earth below!
+For the **Lord** your God is God in heaven above and on earth below!
-[12] So now, promise me this with an oath sworn in the Lord’s name.
+[12] So now, promise me this with an oath sworn in the **Lord**’s name.
 Because I have shown allegiance to you, show allegiance to my family.
 Give me a solemn pledge
 [13] that you will spare the lives of my father, mother, brothers, sisters, and all who belong to them, and will rescue us from death.”
 [14] The men said to her, “If you die, may we die too!
-If you do not report what we’ve been up to, then we will show unswerving allegiance to you when the Lord hands the land over to us.”
+If you do not report what we’ve been up to, then we will show unswerving allegiance to you when the **Lord** hands the land over to us.”
 [15] Then Rahab let them down by a rope through the window.
 (Her house was built as part of the city wall; she lived in the wall.)
 [16] She told them, “Head to the hill country, so the ones chasing you don’t find you.
 Hide from them there for three days, long enough for those chasing you to return.
 Then you can be on your way.”
 [17] The men said to her, “We are not bound by this oath you made us swear unless the following conditions are met: